44 killed as fire engulfs high-rise Hong Kong buildings, 3 arrested

-Hong Kong, Nov 27 (IANS) At least 44 people were killed, and another 45 were injured in a fire that broke out in Wang Fuck Court, a residential area in Tai Po of Hong Kong, the Hong Kong Police Force said at a press briefing on Thursday.
+Hong Kong: At least 44 people were killed, and another 45 were injured in a fire that broke out in Wang Fuck Court, a residential area in Tai Po of Hong Kong, the Hong Kong Police Force said at a press briefing on Thursday.

 Three men were arrested for suspected manslaughter, reports Xinhua news agency, quoting the Hong Kong Police Force.